Western Loop

 They did have a suitable battery but they insisted that the bike be transported by tow truck to their workshop as they didn't provide road-side service.

-All the phone discussions took longer than originally planned, and poor old Tim rode the 460 km, stopping only once for fuel and a quick "splash & dash" bio-break.
+All the phone discussions and tow-truck pick-up took longer than originally planned, and poor old Tim rode the 460 km stopping only once for fuel and a quick "splash & dash" bio-break.

-Tim was hungry, thirsty and somewhat annoyed, so Harry and I took pity on him and dragged him off to the closest pub, where we bought him a few beers, followed by an excellent Thai dinner.
+Tim was hungry, thirsty and somewhat annoyed at the cost of his repairs, so Harry and I took pity on him and dragged him off to the closest pub, where we bought him a few beers, followed by an excellent Thai dinner.

 Thursday morning dawned bright and clear, so we headed down the Mitchell Hwy to the townships of Geurie and then onto Montefiores.